crate/croud/docs/commands/users.rst

 ``users list``
 ==============

-Lists all users in an organization.

 .. note::

    This command is only available for superusers.

+Lists all users in an organization.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: users list
+   :nodescription:

 Example
 -------